 Resolved, that the District will allow parents to decide how the “maximum extent appropriate” applies to their child.
 District staff can advocate positions counter to the parent’s wishes during the IEP process but cannot force them into compliance;

-Resolved, that the Special Education Centers will continue to be operated on specialized campuses and will not be co-located on general education campuses;
+Resolved, that the Special Education Centers will continue to be operated on specialized campuses, will be fully funded, and will not be moved to be co-located on general education campuses;

-Resolved, that Special Education Centers will once again be offered to parents of children with disabilities during the IEP process and will not be denied to them as an option;
+Resolved, that Special Education Centers will continue to be offered to parents of children with disabilities during the IEP process and will not be denied to them as an option;

-Resolved, that the LAUSD values input from parents and encourages them to learn about the options in educating their students including unimpeded conversations with other parents;
+Resolved, that the LAUSD values input from parents and encourages them to learn about the options for educating their students including unimpeded conversations with other parents;

 Resolved, that the LAUSD will discontinue the use of confidentiality agreements in resolving special education due process cases.
 Previously signed agreements will not be enforced;